La Voisin: Fortune telling

-La Voisin later said that as a fortune teller she had merely used and developed what God had given her.
+La Voisin later said that as a fortune teller, she had merely used and developed what God had given her.
 She stated that she was taught the art of fortune telling at the age of nine, and that after her husband became ruined, she decided to profit by it.

-She developed her art by studying the modern methods of physiology, and the art of reading the client's future by studying their face and hands.
+She developed her art by studying modern methods of physiology and the practice of reading a client's future by studying their face and hands.

 She spent a great deal of money in order to provide an atmosphere which would make her clients more inclined to believe her prophecies: for example, she had a special robe of crimson red velvet embroidered with eagles in gold made for a price of 1,500 livres to perform in.